keithasaurus/koda-validate/README.md

 assert close_to_validator(.01) == Err(["expected a value within 0.02 of 0.05"])
 ```

-In Koda Validate `Predicate`s are essentially subsets of all the possible `Validator`s, in that they still
+In Koda Validate `Predicate`s are fundamentally subsets of all possible `Validator`s.
+They still
-perform validation, but the type of the input and the valid data must be the same.
+perform validation, but the input and the validated output must be the same type.
 This turns out to be
-a very useful property because it allows us to proceed sequentially through many `Predicate`s of the same
+useful because it allows us to proceed sequentially through many `Predicate`s of the same type with the
-type with the same value.
+same value.
 Taking it one step further, Koda Validate's `Predicate` class's `__call__` method
-ensures the value being validated CANNOT change during validation (mutable types not withstanding).
+ensures the _value_ being validated CANNOT change during validation (mutable types not withstanding).
+This
+allows us to be confident that we can return all `Predicate` errors for a given `Validator`.

 ## Metadata
-Above we said an aim of Koda Validate is "to allow reuse of validator metadata".
+Previously we said an aim of Koda Validate is "to allow reuse of validator metadata".
 Principally this
 is useful in generating descriptions of the validator's constraints -- one example could be generating
 an OpenAPI schema.
-We'll use validator metadata to build a plaintext description of a validator:
+Here we'll use validator metadata to build a function which can return very simple
+plaintext descriptions validators:

 ```python3
 from typing import Any